Richard Kidder Meade: Career

 In 1836, he was elected to the State Senate, where he represented Brunswick, Dinwiddie and Greensville Counties from 1835–1838.
 He replaced George C. Dromgoole, who had won election to the U.S. Congress.

 When Congressman Dromgoole died, Meade was elected as a Democrat to the Thirtieth Congress to fill the vacancy.
 Voters of Virginia's 2nd congressional district reelected him to the Thirty-first and Thirty-second Congresses.
 He served from August 5, 1847, to March 3, 1853.
 His seat was taken by John Singleton Millson.
 Meade declined President Pierce's offer as charge d'affairs to Sardinia in 1853.

-He became a strong supported of President James Buchanan, who rewarded him by appointing him Minister to Brazil.
+He became a strong supporter of President James Buchanan, who rewarded him by appointing him Minister to Brazil.
 After confirmation by the U.S. Senate, served from July 27, 1857, to July 9, 1861.
 He was replaced by James Watson Webb.

 Upon the election of President Abraham Lincoln, Meade returned to Virginia and devoted himself to the cause of the Confederacy.
 His older sons also volunteered as Confederates.